sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Bjarne Stroustrup's FAQ](http://www.stroustrup.com/bs_faq.html) : The C++ FAQ
 - [Bjarne Stroustrup's C++ Style and Technique FAQ](http://www.stroustrup.com/bs_faq2.html) : The C++ FAQ
 - [C++11 - the new ISO C++ standard](http://www.stroustrup.com/C++11FAQ.html) : The C++11 FAQ

+## Web Services (Web API)
+- [Algorithmia](https://algorithmia.com/algorithms) : Free package is available with 5000 credits every month.
+Some API calls require more than 1 credit.
+- [REST7](http://rest7.com/) : All the APIs here are free to use.
+No registration needed (or even possible).
+No paid plans.
+- [Mashape](https://market.mashape.com/explore): Some APIs are free, some are paid.
+Seems they have more functions than the above 2 together but most of the APIs here are paid.

 ## Learn AI